vannguyengd/gooddata-ui/docs/30_tips__embed_dashboard.md

 const backendUrl = "<backend-url>";

 const containerStyle = {
-    width: 1200, // set width of at least 1170px, otherwise the edit mode of KPI Dashboards will not work properly
+    width: 1200, // set to at least 1170px, otherwise edit mode of KPI Dashboards will not work properly
-    height: 800, // set fixed height to prevent layout shifts when switching to and from edit mode };
+    height: 800, // set a fixed height to prevent layout shifts when switching to and from edit mode };

 const DashboardViewEditExample = () => {